ammorick/ai-learning-journey/README.md

 ## 🙋 About Me

-A self‑taught beginner with a strong interest in AI system architecture and security design.
+I work as a food delivery rider, spending 12 hours on orders daily and roughly 3 hours on self-study.A self‑taught beginner with a strong interest in AI system architecture and security design.
 My code is messy, but my vision is huge.
 You are welcome to watch, and even more welcome to mock me – mockery will only make me run faster.

 I believe **security** and **AI** should be deeply bound, and that true AI should be capable of independent evolution.
 This project is my start from 0 to 1, and the beginning of my AI journey.